jiw-mh/aws-sso-credentials-getter/README.md

 `npm install -g aws-sso-credentials-getter` or `yarn global add aws-sso-credentials-getter`

 To use with "default" sso-profile: \
+`aws-sso-credentials-getter`

+Same thing but with shorter command: \
 `ssocred`

 To use with other sso-profile than "default": \